antimatterhorn/yggdrasil/docs/source/classes.rst

    :lines: 6-66

 .. note::
-   While this class is a foward Euler integrator, it is also the base class for all integrators in Nidhoggr.
+   While this class is a foward Euler integrator, it is also the base class for all integrators in Yggdrasil.

 Equations of State
 ------------------
-Equations of state are possibly the simplest classes in Nidhoggr.
+Equations of state are possibly the simplest classes in Yggdrasil.
 They consume Field objects (or referenced doubles) and set the values of other Fields according to their respective closure equations.
 Most of the logic for how they work is self-described by the base class interface file ``equationOfState.hh``.